sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 #### **8. Final Reporting and Presentation**

 - **Documentation**:
     - Prepare a comprehensive report detailing the methodology, model performance, and findings.
-Also create a user manual for the application.
+Also, create a user manual for the application.
 - **Presentation**:
     - Present the final results to hospital stakeholders, collecting feedback for further model improvements.